laerciovitorino/react-course/README.md

 # React Course
-  The instructions and guidelines below are all related to the React Course taught by [Andrew Mead](https://github.com/andrewjmead) on the Udemy platform.
+  **DISCLAIMER:** The instructions and guidelines below are all related to the React Course taught by [Andrew Mead](https://github.com/andrewjmead) on the Udemy platform.
 All snippets of code and instructions below were took from his course.
 All credits go to him.

   This README file is divided into sections to better guide anyone who would like to follow along and for people who don't have prior experience with React development.
 There is a general setup section and after that the sections are related for the various sub-projects in this course.